The Fujifilm X-H2S First Impressions & Sample Footage - KILLER For Video!

 There's also introducing a new red-badge lens from Fujifilm with a monstrous equivalent focal range of 229-914mm.
 Slap on the 2x converter in conjunction with the sensor crop, and you have a ceiling over 1800mm.
 GOOD GOLLY!
 The internal zoom system ensures the lens won't get longer on you when you zoom, maintaining a good balance on a tripod or hand.
 It isn't nearly as heavy as it looks and is something that you can easily carry in your backpack for a more extended trip.
 The linear focusing motor and five stops of optical image stabilization make this just a powerhouse of a lens that you can use with confidence.
 Shooting at 1800mm handheld is absurd but becomes a reality when you pair this lens with a camera like the Fujifilm X-H2S.

-It's exciting to see Fujifilm continue to build out its lens family aggressively each year.
-My only genuine concern at this time is whether they can keep up with demand because these lenses are looking like must-haves for their respective audiences.
+It's exciting to see Fujifilm continue to aggressively expand its lens family each year.
+My only genuine concern now is whether they can keep up with demand because these lenses look like must-haves for their respective audiences.

 Fujifilm

-At $2,500 US, the Fujifilm X-H2S is not an inexpensive camera but looking at what it brings to the table, and you have something that delivers flagship photo and video features at a much more affordable price point than many of its competitors.
+At $2,500 US, the Fujifilm X-H2S is not an inexpensive camera, but looking at what it brings to the table, you have something that delivers flagship photo and video features at a much more affordable price point than many of its competitors.
 As I mentioned earlier, these are just my first few weeks of impressions to share with you and how the specs on the page translated in my working environments.
-In the weeks to come, I'll share more insights on the new autofocus system and the video experience with this camera in a full-blown review.
-What I can say now, though, is that Fujifilm has introduced a compelling mirrorless camera that takes the flagship name with authority in their X-series lineup.
+In the coming weeks, I'll share more insights on the new autofocus system and the video experience with this camera in a full-blown review.
+I can say now, though, that Fujifilm has introduced a compelling mirrorless camera that takes the flagship name with authority in their X-series lineup.